Bilal742/Bilal742/README.md

 # Hi!
 My Name Is Muhammad Bilal

-Frontend Developer | Aspiring MERN Stack Developer
+Frontend Developer | Aspiring MERN Stack Developer. 💻🚀

 I began my **Web Development journey in 2024**.
 At that time, I didn’t know anything about coding — but I had a strong passion for it.
 So, I started learning by watching YouTube tutorials and practicing consistently.